 The key word is here is: “programmed”.
 So, how can you beat a machine – in the long run – that was designed and made to pay out lower than the amount of money you put in?

 Now that I had just mentioned ATMs, some casinos now offer “NO ATM FEES” inside their places.
-Mind you, this is not a service to help people out but just another one of their many devious schemes to facilitate the transfer of people’s hard-earned saving and checking accounts to the casinos’ already-fat accounts.
+Mind you, this is not a service to help people out but just another one of their many devious schemes to facilitate the transfer of people’s hard-earned savings and checking accounts to the casinos’ already-fat accounts.

 It’s OK to lose your time and money for a worthwhile cause but lose both inside a casino?
 Casinos had provided all the tools to make a person stupid.
 Just think about it.